Things to do with kids in Singapore

 Book a snow play session at Snow City Singapore.

 Admission: From $19/child | $26/adult.
 View the full list of Snow City packages and prices.

 Address: 21 Jurong Town Hall Road, Singapore 609433

-The Science Centre will fascinate your child, with typhoon simulators to VR experiences that will take you into outer space.
-The Mind’s Eye, a permanent exhibition with optical illusions that’ll enthral the little ones.
+Science Centre Singapore will fascinate your child, with typhoon simulators to VR experiences that will take you into outer space.
+Step into The Mind’s Eye, a permanent exhibition with optical illusions that’ll enthral the little ones.
 The rainbow-coloured Mirror Maze, laser maze and fear exhibits are among the many other stations that’ll make time fly.